 The facial muscles are just like the muscles of your body—if you don’t work them, they will become saggy and worn out.
-Facial exercise means practicing strategic face movements using stretching and repetitive motion in order to activate skin cell regeneration and promote anti aging skin care.
+Facial exercise means practicing strategic face movements using stretching and repetitive motion in order to activate skin cell regeneration, prevent saggy skin, and promote anti aging skin care.

 But going into face yoga blindly can be more of a hindrance than a help.
 Doing the facial hokey pokey and yanking your skin around is going to cause the wrong kind of tension and can damage it by increasing wrinkling.
 That’s why adopting a routine practice of careful and intentional muscle stimulation is key.

 Anti-Aging Benefits of Facial Exercises

 When done right, facial exercises can do a lot to improve the youthfulness of your skin, but the benefits don’t stop there:

 Accessible anti-aging – This is one workout that doesn’t require a gym membership.
 It’s a free and natural method of skin rejuvenation.